Dodge Journey: Engines

-The available four-cylinder is a 2.4 L with 173 hp and 166 lb·ft of torque.
-This is a version of Chrysler's GEMA built, World Gasoline Engine class of four-cylinder engines shared with Hyundai and Mitsubishi.
+The available four-cylinder was a 2.4 L with 173 hp and 166 lb·ft of torque.
+This is a version of Chrysler's GEMA-built World Gasoline Engine class of four-cylinder engines shared with Hyundai and Mitsubishi.
 Through 2010, the V6 offered in North America was a 3.5 L with a six-speed automatic transmission, producing 235 hp and 232 lb·ft of torque.
 For 2011, it was changed to the 3.6-liter Pentastar V6, producing 283 hp and 260 lb·ft torque.
-Other markets offer the six-speed automatic transmission with the flex-fuel (E85 compatible) 2.7-liter V6.
+Other markets offered the six-speed automatic transmission with the flex-fuel (E85-compatible) 2.7-liter V6.
 All-wheel drive was only available with a V6.

 Additionally, through 2010, a Volkswagen-sourced diesel engine was available outside of North America with an automatically shifted dual clutch transmission.
 Chrysler performed primary engineering for the dual-clutch transmission with support from long-time partner Getrag, which was to build the transmission in the United States.
 Due to funding issues, this did not happen and the factory was sold and used for other purposes.